 Consumers have the right to request the specific pieces of personal information collected about them.

 What must be done to comply with the CCPA?

-- Provide two or more ways for consumers to request information (except businesses operating exclusively online with a direct relationship to the consumer can use just email)
+- Provide ways for consumers to request information (except businesses operating exclusively online with a direct relationship to the consumer can use just email)

 - Train employees about how to administer consumer rights under the CCPA.

 - Can’t discriminate against consumers by denying goods or services or charging difference prices to consumers who exercise their CCPA rights.
 Exception: A business may do so if that difference is reasonably related to the value provided to the businesses by the consumer’s data.

 - Businesses must have a written agreement with the service providers to restrict use of personal information beyond specified purposes.